Large Language Models for Robotics: A Survey: Related Technologies

-LLM serves as the brain of the robot, functioning as the central component that integrates knowledge, memory, and reasoning capabilities to enable the robot to plan and execute tasks intelligently.
+\textbf{Capacity of LLM in Robotics.} LLM serves as the brain of the robot, functioning as the central component that integrates knowledge, memory, and reasoning capabilities to enable the robot to plan and execute tasks intelligently.

 \textbf{Knowledge}.
-The knowledge of LLM for robotics can be categorized into two types: the knowledge that needs to be acquired through learning (which is the pre-trained dataset) and the knowledge that has been learned and stored in memory \cite{xi2023rise}.
+The knowledge of LLM for robotics can be categorized into two types: the knowledge that needs to be acquired through learning (which is the pre-trained dataset) and the knowledge that has been learned and stored in memory \citep{xi2023rise}.

-\begin{itemize} \item \textbf{Pre-trained data.} There are various types of pre-trained datasets available, and the more extensive and richer the knowledge learned, the stronger the LLM's generalization and natural language understanding capabilities will be \cite{roberts2020much}.
-Theoretically, the more a language model learns, the more parameters it has, enabling it to learn complex knowledge in natural language and gain powerful capabilities \cite{kaplan2020scaling}.
-Research has shown that a richer dataset for language model learning can result in correct answers to diverse questions \cite{roberts2020much}.
-Datasets can be categorized into different types, such as basic semantic knowledge, which provides an understanding of language meaning \cite{vulic2020probing}; Common sense, including everyday facts like people eating when hungry or the sun rising in the east \cite{safavi2021relational}; Professional field knowledge, which can aid humans in completing tasks like programming \cite{xu2022systematic} and mathematics \cite{cobbe2021training}.
+\begin{itemize} \item \textbf{Pre-trained data.} There are various types of pretraining datasets available, and the more extensive and richer the knowledge learned, the stronger the LLM's generalization and natural language understanding capabilities will be \citep{roberts2020much}.
+Theoretically, the more a language model learns, the more parameters it possesses, enabling it to acquire complex knowledge in natural language and gain powerful capabilities \citep{kaplan2020scaling}.
+Research has shown that a richer dataset for language model learning can result in correct answers to a diverse range of questions \citep{roberts2020much}.
+Datasets can be categorized into different types, such as basic semantic knowledge, which provides an understanding of language meaning \citep{vulic2020probing}; Common sense, including everyday facts like people eating when hungry or the sun rising in the east \citep{safavi2021relational}; Professional field knowledge, which can aid humans in completing tasks like programming \citep{xu2022systematic} and mathematics \citep{cobbe2021training}.

 \item \textbf{Memory.} Just like human memory, embodied intelligence should be able to formulate strategies and make decisions for new tasks based on experiences (i.e., observed actions, thoughts, etc.).
-When faced with complex tasks, the memory mechanism can aid in reviewing past strategies to obtain more effective solutions \cite{hutter2000theory, squire1986mechanisms}.
+When faced with complex tasks, the memory mechanism can aid in reviewing past strategies to obtain more effective solutions \citep{hutter2000theory, squire1986mechanisms}.
 However, memory poses some challenges, such as the length of memory sequences and how to efficiently store and index them as the number of memories grows.
-As the robot's memory burden increases over time, it must be able to effectively manage and retrieve memories to avoid catastrophic forgetfulness \cite{kemker2018measuring}. \end{itemize}
+As the robot's memory burden increases over time, it must be able to effectively manage and retrieve memories to avoid catastrophic forgetfulness \citep{kemker2018measuring}. \end{itemize}